-Everyone who travels to Peru knows what the Inca Trail is, and many of those who have an adventurous spirit have ambitions to hike it.
+Everyone who travels to Peru knows what the Inca Trail is, and many of those who have an adventurous spirit have intentions to hike it.
 However, as with many multi-day hikes, there are certain comforts that you will need to forgo.
 Is showering one of them?

 Can You Shower on the Inca Trail?